knowledgesystems/knowledgesystems-k8s-deployment/genome-nexus/README.md

 ```

 ### Setting Up GENIE VEP
 The primary difference in the GENIE version of VEP is the use of a persistent volume to preserve data across restarts.
-Initial startup with take around ~10 minutes to download the cache from the S3 machine to the mounted persistent volume.
+Initial startup with take around ~10 minutes to download the cache from the S3 bucket to the mounted persistent volume.
 Subsequent startups (e.g due to restarts) should take around ~30 seconds due to the cache being persisted.

+Cache data has already been preloaded into an existing S3 bucket (genome-nexus-vep-data).
+In the event of a build update that changes the cache, a new version of the cache must be uploaded into the S3 bucket.

 To set up a local instance of VEP, run:
 ```